 If you're occluding the face, use a face mesh.
 This will cover the face and respond to its movements.

-If you want to occlude the volume of the entire head, you can use the head occluder object that's included in the Spark AR Studio face references assets.
+To occlude the volume of the entire head, use the head occluder object included in the Spark AR Studio face references assets.

 Once you've created a material, in the Inspector change: